gxxxh/cloud_manager/README.md

 ## What is it?

-This is a golang library to provide an abstraction API of different cloud providers, such as Aliyun and Openstack.
+This golang library aims to provide an abstraction API of different cloud providers, such as Aliyun and Openstack.
 Instead of writing code to call different API, this package call those API by code analyzing and reflection, which saves a lot of development work.

 Different providers have different utilities and API interfaces to manage their cloud infrastructure, but the abstraction of their interfaces are quiet similar.
 Using the method of code analyzing and code generation.
 We format those cloud code into the same pattern, which is easy to unstandstand and use.

 For users who want to call the sdk, they only need to provide a json file with details about the cloud resource, operation and parameters, and the underlying function will be called using reflection, the parameters can be find from document of this project and corresponding cloud's document.

+## Design
+For details of this code, see [design](https://github.com/kube-stack/multicloud_service/blob/main/doc/design.md).

 ## Code Genrate Usage

 In order to call the cloud sdk api in the same way, we format different cloud code into the same pattern.
-For example, In openstack, there are cloud resources like server and image, and each resource is related to a lot of operation(create, update, delete...).
+For example, in openstack, there are cloud resources like server and image, and each resource is related to a lot of operation(create, update, delete...).
 So we generate a function for each operation separately, the function takes a xxxRequest struct as input and a xxxResponse struct as returns.

 ```go